TomDotCom4/PvZMoneyFarmAHK/README.md

-# Plants vs. Zombies money farm AutoHotKey script
+# Plants vs. Zombies Money Farm AutoHotKey Script.
 A macro that plants your plants in the approriate fashion for beating the mini game last stand and making a money farm in the process.
 This will save you lots of time farming as you don't have to constantly replant your whole defense if you are saving up for something.

 # GAME REQUIREMENTS: